csev/cc4e/book/chap05.md

 One common use of pointer arguments is in functions that must return more than a single value.
 (You might say that swap returns two values, the new values of its arguments.)
-As an example, consider a function `getint` which performs free-format input conversion by breaking a stream of characters into integer values, one integer per call. `getint` as to return the value it found, or an end of file signal when there is no more input.
+As an example, consider a function `get_int` which performs free-format input conversion by breaking a stream of characters into integer values, one integer per call. `get_int` as to return the value it found, or an end of file signal when there is no more input.
 These values have to be returned as separate objects, for no matter what value is used for EOF, that could also be the value of an input integer.

-One solution, which is based on the input function `scanf` that we will describe in [Chapter 7](chap07.md), is to have `getint` return `EOF` as its function value if it found end of file; any other returned value signals a normal integer.
+One solution, which is based on the input function `scanf` that we will describe in [Chapter 7](chap07.md), is to have `get_int` return `EOF` as its function value if it found end of file; any other returned value signals a normal integer.
 The numeric value of the integer it found is returned through an argument, which must be a pointer to an integer.
 This organization separates end of file status from numeric values.

-The following loop fills an array with integers by calls to `getint`:
+The following loop fills an array with integers by calls to `get_int`:

     int n, v, array[SIZE];

-    for (n = 0; n < SIZE && getint(&v) != EOF; n++)
+    for (n = 0; n < SIZE && get_int(&v) != EOF; n++)
       array[n] = v;

 Each call sets `v` to the next integer found in the input.
-Notice that it is essential to write `&v` instead of `v` as the argument of `getint`.
-Using plain `v` is likely to cause an addressing error, since `getint` believes it has been handed a valid pointer.
+Notice that it is essential to write `&v` instead of `v` as the argument of `get_int`.
+Using plain `v` is likely to cause an addressing error, since `get_int` believes it has been handed a valid pointer.

 `get_int` itself is an obvious modification of the `atoi` we wrote earlier: